 Dumb IntelligenceIn the Nature paper describing their game-playing neural network, celebrity AI scientist Demis Hassabis and his colleagues at Google's DeepMind offices in London declared:

 Is that intelligence, I hear you ask?
 In a sense, yes, of course.
-But it is a rather limited form of intelligence.
+But it is a rather limited and brittle form of intelligence.
 The human brain also has a similar type of automaton that performs simple or routine (but important) tasks for us whenever we are focused on something else.
 It is called the cerebellum.
 It handles such things are walking, maintaining posture, balance, etc. But this is not the kind of intelligence you will trust to drive you to work every morning.
-It is a brittle form of intelligence, one that would not know what to do in the event of a new situation for which it has received no training.
+It would not know what to do in the event of a new situation for which it has received no training.
 In fact, it is completely blind to new situations.
 But even worse than that, it has no understanding whatsoever of what it is doing and why.
 Certainly, this technology can and will be useful for many applications such as factory automation and surveillance but, in the end, it is really a glorified expert system, a dumb intelligence.

 Another Red HerringIt would have been more impressive if Google had announced that they had found a solution to the age-old credit assignment problem.
 Essentially, it is hard for a reinforcement learning program to determine which of its preceding actions caused it to receive a reward or a punishment.
 Deep neural networks do not offer a solution.
 Google's program gets around the problem by playing video games where the cause is immediately followed by the reinforcement signal.
 It did poorly playing Ms. PacMan for this reason.
 Another problem with this kind of rule-following neural networks is that they have no inherent ability to change their focus or attention.
 All the rules are active all the time and are always waiting for their chance to fire.
 As a result, if the system is trained to perform multiple tasks, those tasks must not have patterns in common because that would create a conflict of attention which could then cause a motor conflict.